Skip to Content

 A scenic flight gives you the best seat in the house!

-I did my first ever scenic flight in New Zealand and it literally took my breath away.
-When I think back, it’s the moments like these I’ll never forget!
-That’s why I’m a huge advocate of booking a scenic flight in New Zealand, and the views are pretty hard to beat in Mount Aspiring National Park.
+I did my first-ever scenic flight in New Zealand, and it literally took my breath away.
+When I think back, it’s the moments like these that I’ll never forget!
+That’s why I’m a massive advocate of booking a scenic flight in New Zealand, and the views are pretty hard to beat here in Mount Aspiring National Park.

 There are two options when it comes to choosing a scenic flight.
 The first is the best value for money and that’s in a small single-engine plane.
 You can get these flights for around $300 NZD!
-However, for a more unique experience choose this tour which includes the flight, a self-guided hike, and jet boating!
+However, for a truly unique experience, this half-day wilderness adventure tour includes a scenic flight, a self-guided hike, and jet boating!

 13. Hike the Liverpool Track